 The Gone But Not Forgotten wolves are those wolves that were International Wolf Center ambassador wolves but have since passed away.
 This section serves as a reminder of all the great educational opportunities these wolves provided during their lives and the lessons we’ve learned.
 The instincts that make a wolf successful in the wild, such as strong social bonding with pack members, maintenance of defined rank order, and ability to distinguish vulnerability in prey animals as well as fellow pack mates, makes a wolf a challenge in a captive environment.
 The challenge is indeed great but we are up to it and more committed than ever to provide the best possible care of our wolves.

 For those of you who would like to honor our “Gone But Not Forgotten” ambassador wolves, please consider a gift to the Wolf Care Fund in their memory.
 This fund goes directly to the continued care of current and future wolf pack mates.

 Since 1989, the International Wolf Center has been caring for captive wolves as the core component of ‘teaching the world about wolves’.
 Monitoring the health and well-being of our ambassadors is a 24-hour job.
 While our staff may not be able to physically attend to the wolves at all times of the day, with the implementation of ip cameras we are able to view and assess critical behaviors and interactions of our ambassador wolves day and night.
-These security cameras not only gives us a better insight to the social behaviors of the ambassador wolves, they also give us the ability to assess the health of our animals both physically and psychologically.
-In addition, they facilitate live streaming of high definition video for our web cam feeds.
+These security cameras not only give us a better insight to the social behaviors of the ambassador wolves, but they also give us the ability to assess the health of our animals both physically and psychologically.
+In addition, they facilitate live streaming of high definition video for our web cams.